ctcoutinho/us-funds-performance/README.md

 To run this project locally you'll need:
 - python 3.10 or later
-- us-funds-project.db from S3 : [s3://us-funds-project-duck-db-bucket/us-funds-project.db](https://us-funds-project-duck-db-bucket.s3.eu-west-3.amazonaws.com/us-funds-project.db)
+- Duckdb database file (us-funds-project.db) from S3 : [s3://us-funds-project-duck-db-bucket/us-funds-project.db](https://us-funds-project-duck-db-bucket.s3.eu-west-3.amazonaws.com/us-funds-project.db)

 In order to stick with the standard way of managing python projects, [poetry](https://python-poetry.org/) will be used as package manager.
-See [FAQ](#faq) for common issues.

 ### Installation
 First install poetry :